Mastercard/mcs-commerce-web/README.md

 + (BOOL)handleMasterpassResponse:(NSString *_Nonnull)url delegate:(id<MCCMerchantDelegate> _Nonnull)merchantDelegate ;
 ```

-`handleMasterpassResponse:delegate` no longer has any effect.
-This `MCSCommerceWeb` implements `WKWebView` instead of `SFSafariViewController`, this the checkout response is handled using `MCCDelegate` directly.
+`handleMasterpassResponse:delegate` no longer has any effect. `MCSCommerceWeb` implements `WKWebView` instead of `SFSafariViewController` and the checkout response is handled using `MCCDelegate` directly.
 The `MCCDelegate` provided in any checkout calls will be the delegate that receives the checkout response.

 ##### Add Payment Method